williamdsw/saroo-configuration-list/Regions/Retails/Japan/GS-9036/README.md

-# Ninkuu - Tsuyokina Yatsura no Daigekitotsu!
+# Ninkū: Tsuyokina Yatsura no Daigekitotsu!
 (Japan)

 SAROO's attributes configuration for this game.